How Apple Made Their Most Famous Commercial

 The creative process isn’t usually a lightning bolt of good ideas.
 It’s usually a ton of people working together, shaping moulding, honing, and discarding idea after idea until they have one that really sings.
 It takes time, and patience, and a room full of smart people with a legion of supporting casts – marketing, business analysts, product specialists – all telling them tidbits of info that might contribute to the breakthrough.

 The Think Different campaign was awesome.
-Remember this story when it’s time to create your own app demo video or commercial.
+Remember this story when it’s time to create your own app commercial.